table of contents

-This morning water pepper rises up amongst the Himalayan balsam as I sit on a bench overlooking a virtual forest of this green friend.
+This morning, water pepper rises amongst the Himalayan Balsam as I sit on a bench overlooking a virtual forest of this green friend.

 There is a chill in the air, and the sun shines down on me, as it does for us all.
 Regardless of our status or temperament.

 Simple pleasures.
 Sitting with green friends.
 No phone.
 No digital disconnection.
 Just here.
 Feeling, breathing and smelling my local ecosystem.

 Most of the stands are knee-high, and water pepper can also reach waist height.